 One of our favorite parts about fall is when we see cider hit the stands in the grocery store.
 The sweet and spicy combination that’s unique to apple cider is the perfect companion to a crisp fall day.
 This year, we challenge you to make a batch of your own!

-In order to get all the right flavors for a balanced cider (sweet, bitter, sharp), apple cider typically requires a blend of apples.
+To get all the right flavors for a balanced cider (sweet, bitter, sharp), apple cider typically requires a blend of apples.
 This chart shows a standard ration of the three flavors to use when making a hearty cider.
-If it’s your first time making cider, try this simple recipe.
+If it’s your first time making cider, try this simple recipe

 Recommended Apples —